How to Hike to Bow Glacier Falls on the Icefields Parkway

 Trail Notes

-- The parking area for Bow Lake can get busy in the summer, particularly on a weekend day.
+- The parking area for Bow Lake can get busy in the summer, especially on a weekend.
 This should be accounted for when planning your hike.

 - Always carry bear spray while hiking on trails in the Canadian Rockies.

-- You can stop at Provisions Cafe at The Lodge at Bow Lake for a snack before or after your hike!
+- You can stop at the small cafe at The Lodge at Bow Lake for a snack before or after your hike!

 - This trail is well-suited for families and pets.
 Please keep dogs on a leash at all times!